miladfrj/Managing-online-exams/README.md

-# Managing-online-exams
+# Exam Cove

-Managing-online-exams is a Java-based web application designed to manage educational courses, create and administer online tests, and evaluate student performance.
+Exam Cove is a Java-based web application designed to manage educational courses, create and administer online tests, and evaluate student performance.
 Built with Spring Boot and Maven, it supports three roles—Administrators, Teachers, and Students—with a focus on scalability and SOLID design principles.

 ## Features